Week 14 takeaways: Danger zone for Redskins and Panthers?

 Rookie quarterback Sam Darnold provided a glimmer of hope amid the Jets' miserable 4-9 season, delivering the first fourth-quarter comeback win of his career.
 He made plays with his arm and legs, leading two long touchdown drives to snap a six-game losing streak.
 This was his signature win. -- Rich Cimini

-Darnold outduels Allen in battle of rookie QBs
+Darnold outduels Allen in battle of rookie QBs.

 Sam Darnold leads a fourth-quarter comeback and Josh Allen is picked off twice as the Jets beat the Bills 27-23.